Vailsburg median real estate price is $441,898, which is less expensive than 71.9% of New Jersey neighborhoods and 39.7% of all U.S. neighborhoods.

 Single parenting is hard.
 But you don't have to tell the Vailsburg neighborhood about it; they already know.
 21.8% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.9% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, the Vailsburg neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Vailsburg neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.

 More people ride the bus in this neighborhood each day to get to work than 97.0% of U.S. neighborhoods.